Henrietta Canty

 Henrietta Mathis Canty (October 23, 1928 - 2002) was a politician in the state of Georgia.
 She served in the Georgia House of Representatives from 1975 to 1980 and from 1990 to 1998.
 A Democrat, she became a Republican before returning to the Democratic Party.
-At other times in her career, Canty worked as a teacher and a salesperson.
+At other times in her career, Canty was a teacher and a salesperson.

 She was born in Abbeville, South Carolina.
 James Henry Mathis and the late Sophronia Cater Mathis-Edwards were her parents.

 Canty received her undergrad from Johnson C. Smith University in Charlotte, North Carolina and a master's degree in finance from UPenn.

 She married Clarence Canty and had a daughter and four sons.

 In 1977, she was the plaintiff in a discrimination lawsuit and earlier in that same decade she was one of several Black lawmakers whose taxes came under increased scrutiny.